richardgsands/angular-fullstack-ionic-starter/README.md

 ##### Dependencies
 If you don't have it already, you'll need Sass: ```gem install sass```

+You'll also need MongoDB to be up and running: http://docs.mongodb.org/manual/installation/

 ### Implemented so far
 * Grunt development workflow to serve webapp and ionic app in two browser tabs
 * Frontend (client) directory with